IRL2/nanover-server-py/README.md

 The `csharp-libraries/NanoVer.Protocol` folder contains C# implementations of clients for receiving trajectories and structures.

 ## User installation

-Check out the [Installation & Getting Started](https://irl2.github.io/nanover-docs/installation) age in our documentation for detailed instructions on installing NanoVer.
+Check out the [Installation & Getting Started](https://irl2.github.io/nanover-docs/installation) page in our documentation for detailed instructions on installing NanoVer.

-#### Updating ####
+### Updating the conda package

-* Run `conda list ^nanover-server` to determine the currently installed version
+* Run `conda list nanover-server` to determine the currently installed version
 * Run `conda install nanover-server` to attempt to update to latest version
-* If you can't seem to update to the latest version, run `python --version` to check your python version is at least as recent as in these installation instructions.
+* If you can't seem to update to the latest version, run `python --version` to check your python version is at least as recent as in the installation instructions.
   If it isn't you will need to create a new conda environment with a newer version of python.

 ## Developer installation